Should we test the model assumptions before running a model-based test?: Conclusion

 Given that statisticians often emphasise that statistical inference relies on model assumptions, and that these need to be checked, the literature investigating this practice is surprisingly critical.
 In some setups either running a less constrained test or running the model-based test without preliminary testing have been found superior to the combined procedure involving preliminary MS testing.
 This is in contrast to a fairly general view among statisticians that model assumptions should be checked.
 The existence of situations in which performance characteristics rely strongly on whether model assumptions are fulfilled or not has been acknowledged also by authors that were more critical of preliminary testing, and therefore there is certainly a role for model checking.
 There is however little elaboration of its benefits in the literature.
 A key contribution of the present work is the investigation of general combined procedures in a setup in which both distributions fulfilling and violating model assumptions can occur.
 This is more favourable for combined procedures than just looking at either fulfilled or violated model assumptions in isolation.

-We believe that overall the literature gives a somewhat too pessimistic assessment of combined procedures involving MS testing, and that model checking (and drawing consequences from the result) is more useful than the literature suggests.
+We believe that much literature gives a somewhat too pessimistic assessment of combined procedures involving MS testing (some reasons are listed in Section \ref{ssec5fd}), and that model checking (and drawing consequences from the result) is more useful than some of the literature suggests.
 The fact that preliminary assumption checking technically violates the assumptions it is meant to secure is probably assessed more negatively from the position that models can and should be ``true'', whereas it may be a rather mild problem if it is acknowledged that model assumptions, while providing ideal and potentially optimal conditions for the application of model-based procedures, are not necessary conditions for their use.

 On the other hand we believe that model checking is widely misconceived; its role should not be to make sure that the formal assumptions hold (be it approximately), but rather to find the particular violations of model assumptions that are most problematic in terms of level and power.
-With a better understanding of this point, research can be directed at finding model tests that fulfill the latter aim better.
+With a better understanding of this point, research can be directed at finding MS tests (or more general decision rules) that fulfill the latter aim better.